Peter Blake

 Front Med (Lausanne) · 2022

-This multicentre study in Brazil compared patients who started peritoneal dialysis urgently within 72 hours of catheter insertion to those who started after a longer waiting period.
-Researchers found no significant difference in the rates of death or treatment failure during the first 90 days across the different timing groups.
-These findings suggest that starting peritoneal dialysis immediately is a safe and feasible alternative to hemodialysis for patients who require unplanned, urgent initiation of kidney replacement therapy.
+This study compared the outcomes of patients with end-stage kidney disease who started peritoneal dialysis at different times after catheter insertion: urgent-start (within 72 hours), early-start (between 72 hours and two weeks), or conventional-start (after two weeks).
+Analyzing data from 68 clinics in Brazil, researchers found no significant differences in the combined rates of death or treatment failure within the first 90 days across the three groups.
+The findings suggest that starting peritoneal dialysis urgently is a safe and feasible option for patients who need to begin dialysis without delay.

 Enhance Access to Kidney Transplantation and Living Kidney Donation (EnAKT LKD): Statistical Analysis Plan of a Registry-Based, Cluster-Randomized Clinical Trial.